In this article, we will point out steps on what can you do in order to improve your code quality in Ruby on Rails apps that you are building.

 Follow up Ruby style guide

-Yes, let’s start from basics.
-You can read community driven Ruby style guide at https://github.com/bbatsov/ruby-style-guide
+Yes, let’s start with the basics.
+You can read community-driven Ruby style guide at https://github.com/bbatsov/ruby-style-guide.

 Follow up Rails style guide

 You might have guessed, next step is to read community driver Rails style guide.
-There are more than few tips which can make you improve speed of your apps, and to make them more smart. https://github.com/bbatsov/rails-style-guide
+There are more than few tips which can make you improve the speed of your apps, and to make them smarter. https://github.com/bbatsov/rails-style-guide

-In order to successfully follow Ruby styleguide, you can install Rubocop gem, which can be run automatically.
-It will output all valiations of Ruby code.
-Instructions on how to use it: https://github.com/bbatsov/rubocop
+In order to successfully follow Ruby styleguide, you can install a Rubocop gem, which can be run automatically.
+It will output all variations of Ruby code.
+Instructions on how to use it: https://github.com/bbatsov/rubocop.

-This is a rails gem, that can check all your code and point out code smells where you might thing it doesn’t exist.
+This is a Rails gem, that can check all your code and point out code smells where you might think it doesn’t exist.